chef-boneyard/habitat/README.md

 ### Cookbooks

 This cookbook has no external cookbook dependencies.
 It does not attempt to maintain backwards compatibility with previous Chef versions.

-### Platforms

-See the [Habitat downloads](https://www.habitat.sh/docs/get-habitat/) page for more information on platforms where Habitat is available.

 ## Resources